Ryan Gerard Earns Spot at This Week’s Puerto Rico Open via Fourth-Place Finish at PGA National2/28/2023

 Alex Elias

-"Really leaned on my caddie throughout the week, feel like we have good chemistry out there and keep things positive and lighthearted even in tough situations," said Gerard.
-Having played in the final group on Saturday, Gerard said, "Pressure was definitely a little higher on Saturday in the last group but as I got used to the atmosphere, I felt a lot more comfortable and relaxed.
-Just tried to have fun with everything and enjoy the moment because it was super cool."
-Even with the added pressure of playing the weekend, Gerard said, "I didn’t change anything routine wise.
-The most important thing is to treat each shot, day, tournament, etc. like it’s of importance and not try and overemphasize things."
-As Gerard quickly turns his attention to the Puerto Rico Open, Gerard said, "Biggest takeaway is that I feel confident and comfortable that I can compete on the PGA tour, that’s a big thing for me because it kind of reinforces that I belong out there and that I know I can be there soon.
-I’m just going to continue what I’ve been doing routine wise and trust it, but have fun and enjoy the ride."
+“I really leaned on my caddie throughout the week.
+We have good chemistry out there, and we kept things positive and lighthearted even in tough situations,” said Gerard.
+Having played in the final group on Saturday, Gerard added, “Pressure was definitely a little higher in the final pairing, but as I got used to the atmosphere, I felt a lot more comfortable and relaxed.
+I just tried to have fun with everything and enjoy the moment because it was super cool.”
+Even with the added pressure of the weekend, Gerard said, “I didn’t change anything routine-wise.
+The most important thing is to treat each shot, day, and tournament as important without overemphasizing anything.”
+Looking ahead to the Puerto Rico Open, Gerard said, “The biggest takeaway is that I feel confident and comfortable that I can compete on the PGA Tour.
+That’s huge for me because it reinforces that I belong out there and that I know I can be there soon.
+I’m just going to continue what I’ve been doing routine-wise, trust it, and have fun and enjoy the ride.”

 0 Comments